MultiSessionCollab: Learning User Preferences with Memory to Improve Long-Term Collaboration: Results

 Some variance in the results comes from certain preferences that make problem-solving more difficult, reflecting a limitation in the agent's ability to adhere to preferences during interactions while maintaining task performance.

-\paragraph{Value of Learning Through Interaction.} We conduct an ablation study where agents are provided with direct access to user preferences, same as what is provided to the user simulator.
-This was intended to be an oracle to establish an upper bound on performance.
-Surprisingly, agents equipped with memory achieve competitive performance with this oracle, and sometimes outperform it, despite the fact that agents with memory begin with no user preference information.
-Our qualitative analysis indicates that memory helps capture richer preference information from interactions, such as the contexts in which the preferences apply and specific strategies for adhering to them.
+\paragraph{Value of Learning Through Interaction.} We conduct an ablation study where agents are provided with direct access to user preferences, the same as what is given to the user simulator.
+This was originally intended to be an oracle to establish an upper bound on performance.
+Surprisingly, agents equipped with our memory architecture achieve competitive performance with this oracle, and sometimes outperform it, despite beginning with no information about the user.
+Our qualitative analysis indicates that our memory helps capture richer preference information from interactions, such as the contexts in which the preferences apply and specific strategies for satisfying them.
 Moreover, this information is continually refined across sessions as agents accumulate interaction experience.
 These results demonstrate the effectiveness of using memory to learn through actual user interaction.
 We report this and several additional ablations that help us better understand the memory architecture in Appendix \ref{appendix:env_validation}.